The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Main results

 \subsection{Structure of the paper}

 The remaining part of the paper is organized as follows.
-Section~\ref{SectionOutlineStrategy} illustrates our strategy at the two most important examples, a smooth interface, and a triple junction.
+Section~\ref{SectionOutlineStrategy} illustrates our strategy at the two most important examples, a smooth interface and a triple junction.

-The subsequent sections are then divided into two parts.
-In Section~\ref{SectionWeakStrongUniqueness}, we prove the stability of calibrated flows and exploit all properties of our gradient flow calibrations and the \emph{weak solution}: In Subsection~\ref{SectionDerivationRelativeEntropyInequality} we derive the relative entropy inequality in its full generality of Proposition~\ref{PropositionRelativeEntropyInequality}; in Subsection~\ref{SectionProofMainResult}, we prove the quantitative inclusion principle, Proposition~\ref{PropositionUniqueness}; and Subsection~\ref{SectionVolumeError} provides the ingredients for the control of the volume error in Proposition~\ref{PropositionVolumeError}.
+In Section~\ref{SectionWeakStrongUniqueness}, we prove the stability of evolving partitions for which a gradient flow calibration exists.
+To this aim, we exploit the properties of our gradient flow calibrations and the \emph{weak solution}: In Subsection~\ref{SectionDerivationRelativeEntropyInequality} we derive the relative entropy inequality in its full generality of Proposition~\ref{PropositionRelativeEntropyInequality}; and in Subsection~\ref{SectionProofMainResult}, we prove the quantitative inclusion principle, Theorem~\ref{TheoremUniqueness}.
+The latter is upgraded to the conditional weak-strong uniqueness principle of Proposition~\ref{PropositionUniquenessConditional} in Subsection~\ref{SectionProofConditionalWeakStrong}.

-The remaining three sections of the manuscript are devoted to the construction of our gradient flow calibrations given a \emph{strong solution}.
+The subsequent three sections of the manuscript are devoted to the construction of our gradient flow calibrations given a \emph{strong solution}.
 First, we provide explicit constructions at a smooth interface (Section~\ref{SectionLocalConstructionsTwoPhase}) and at a triple junction (Section~\ref{SectionLocalConstructionsTriod}).
-These cases do not only serve as model examples but they also form the building blocks for our general construction in Section~\ref{sec:networkConstruction}, where we glue together these local constructions, to obtain a gradient flow calibration for regular networks, which establishes Proposition~\ref{PropositionExistenceCalibration}.
+These cases do not only serve as model examples but they also form the building blocks for our general construction in Section~\ref{sec:networkConstruction}.
+Therein, we glue together these local constructions to obtain a gradient flow calibration for regular networks, which establishes Theorem~\ref{TheoremExistenceCalibration}.

+Section~\ref{SectionVolumeError} provides the construction of a family of transported weights given a strong solution.
+Finally, we prove in the last section Lemma~\ref{lemma:read-shockley}, which states that the Read-Shockley type surface tensions given by~\eqref{eq:read-shockley sigma} and~\eqref{eq:read-shockley f} are admissible.